-A promising application consists in combining biometric efficiency and smart card (SC) security [9], by storing the user template on a SC.
-However storage space of SC's and transmission speed between server and SC's limits the user template size.
+A promising application consists in combining biometric efficiency and smart card (SC) security, by storing the user template on a SC [9].
+SC's allow the template to be securely protected and avoid storing biometric data in a central server (central storage is not well accepted by users).
+However storage space of SC's and transmission speed between server and SC's limit the user template size.
 It is therefore important to evaluate performance as a function of the template size.
 In this work, we present an identity verification system based on the fusion of the face image and text independent speech data of a user.
 We analyse its scalability by evaluating the performance at different user template sizes.
+Although less accurate, text independent speaker verification allows more variability in the content uttered by the user.
+For this reason it is more user-friendly than text dependent speaker verification.
 The system presented is modular: each monomodal algorithm (face and speech) outputs a matching score reflecting its confidence in the presumed identity.
 The matching scores are then conciliated using a fusion algorithm which outputs the final authentication decision.

-Our analysis of the experimental results on a realistic database shows that the fused system facespeech requires a much smaller number of parameters to represent a user than the best monomodal algorithm at the same performance level.
+Our analysis of the experimental results on a realistic database shows that the fused system face-speech requires a much smaller number of parameters to represent a user than the best monomodal algorithm at the same performance level.
 Fusion can therefore help in reducing the storage space required for client data and thus improve the scalability of the verification system.